appbaseio/Docs/content/docs/pipelines/how-to/add-external-search-results.md

 The following stages will be used in this pipeline:

 1. authorize user
+2. extract user passed query
-2. reactivesearch
+3. reactivesearch
-3. google knowledge graph
+4. google knowledge graph
-4. es query
+5. es query
-5. merge response
+6. merge response

 ### Authorize User